iotaledger/iota.rs/documentation/docs/libraries/java/android_development.md

 ---
 # Android development

 Android development requires a more specific environment setup.
-In this tutorial we will guide you through the various ways to build an APK with `wallet.rs` capabilities.
+In this tutorial we will guide you through the various ways to build an APK with `iota.rs` capabilities.

 Thie first part of this tutorial shows you how to install the required tools and building an apk.
-Scroll [down](#Using%20pre-generated%20binaries) for a guide using the precompiled binaries found on our release page [here](https://github.com/iotaledger/wallet.rs/releases).
+Scroll [down](#Using%20pre-generated%20binaries) for a guide using the precompiled binaries found on our release page [here](https://github.com/iotaledger/iota.rs/releases).
 The Java releases are tagged with `android-binding-vX.Y.Z`.

 :::info
 Since Android development mainly uses Gradle, we will use that for this tutorial